 It paralyzes and kills various parasites in the gut that are worms.
 When it was FDA approved in the US, it became a lifesaver.
 Below are some uses of the drug that you might not even think of!

-There are topical formulations that can be ordered if you need.
-Ivermectin is commonly prescribed for scabies, rosacea, pediculosis, loiasis (from bites of deerflies), Strongyloidiasis and more.
+There are topical formulations that can be ordered if you need them.
+Ivermectin is commonly prescribed for scabies, rosacea, pediculosis, loiasis (from bites of deerflies), Strongyloidiasis, and more.

 It may surprise you to know that this famous dewormer medication benefits people with all sorts of skin conditions.
 It has 3 decades of use for all kinds of dermatological problems.
 To understand more about Ivermectin’s use in skin problems you should read this ARTICLE.

 If you are traveling abroad, your doctor may prescribe this drug for you.
 Also, if you become infected with a gut parasite, your doctor may prescribe this for you along with an appropriate soothing diet, and some other intestinal-healing medications.
 Always follow the label directions for your medication, because dosages vary, as does the interval between pills.

 The product is a tablet, taken orally, it is not injected.
 The tablets are most often seen as 3mg per dose, although there is the drug Iverheal® and also Vermact® which come as 12mg tablets per dose.
 Take ivermectin on an empty stomach with a full glass of water, approximately 1 hour before a meal or 2 hours afterward.
 Ivermectin is sometimes given as a single dose, but some doctors suggest taking another pill several weeks later, or sometimes several months later.
 The reason for the vague dosing guidelines here is that the parasites breed at different intervals, so what works for one nematode will not work for another.
 Again, follow your doctor’s orders.